-As of October 2021, the Museum has a temporary hold on collecting objects for a period of one year.
-However, we are still accepting archival material.
+As of October 2021, the Museum has a temporary hold on collecting objects.
+We are still accepting select archival material.
 Read more

 Do you have an interesting item to donate to the museum?